Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

                           frame index, time, camera position, or counter
 ```

-If we stored world-space positions, a blade's encoding would depend on where its tile sits in the world.
-Replace the same tile at the same coordinate with the same generation and you must get byte-identical output — that is the determinism contract.
-Tile-local positions make that true trivially; world-space positions would require reconstructing the same floating-point multiplication that produced the original coordinate, which is not reproducible across GPUs with different FMA behaviour.
+World-space positions would make a blade's encoding depend on where its tile sits in the world.
+Replace the same tile at the same coordinate with the same generation and you must get byte-identical output.
+That is the determinism contract.
+Tile-local positions make that true trivially.
+World-space positions would require reconstructing the same floating-point multiplication that produced the original coordinate.
+That is not reproducible across GPUs with different FMA behaviour.

 #### packed_height_yaw: f16 offset + 16-bit turn

-Height offset is relative to the tile's `bounds_center_y`, not absolute world Y. This is what makes f16 safe: f16 has ~3 decimal digits of precision, which is centimetre resolution at 100 m and useless at 10 km.
-Tile-relative keeps the offset small — typically within ±5 m of the tile centre — so the f16 mantissa covers it with sub-centimetre precision.
+Height offset is relative to the tile's `bounds_center_y`, not absolute world Y. This is what makes f16 safe. f16 has ~3 decimal digits of precision.
+That is centimetre resolution at 100 m and useless at 10 km.
+Tile-relative keeps the offset small, typically within ±5 m of the tile centre.
+The f16 mantissa covers it with sub-centimetre precision.

-Yaw uses the turn convention (divide by 2^16, not 2^16 - 1) because an angle wraps: 0 and 2π are the same orientation.
+Yaw uses the turn convention (divide by 2^16, not 2^16 - 1).
+An angle wraps: 0 and 2π are the same orientation.
 Spending a code on both wastes a step.

 ```rust
 pub fn pack_yaw(radians: f32) -> u16 {